KuaiSAR/KuaiSAR.github.io/pages/decriptions.md

 The user behaviors of searching without clicking may be due to the auto-play feature of the KuaiShou app.
 In some cases, after the video auto-plays and satisfies the user's information needs, the user exits the search system.
 If, during usage, it's desired that each session has at least one clicked item, you can choose the earliest appearing item in this session, as it's an automatically played video.

+To safeguard user privacy, we adhere to strict anoymization process to transform words in 'keyword' to hashed integers.
+For instance, given a query 'Where is the capital city of China', the final sequence is '[1, 2, 3, 4, 5, 6, 7]', where each integer denotes a single word.

 Furthermore, the search engine may return results that include items not present in the recommendation system.
 The recommendation system only recommends items with item_type "VIDEO" or "IMAGE_ATLAS" to users, while the search engine may return other types of items such as live streams ("LIVE") or user profiles ("USER").

 #### 3. Descriptions of the fields in social_network.csv